Tougen Anki: Video game

-An role-playing video game adaptation by Com2uS and Sega, titled Tougen Anki: Crimson Inferno (桃源暗鬼 Crimson Inferno), was announced in March 2025 for mobile devices and PC.
+A role-playing video game adaptation by Com2uS and Sega, titled Tougen Anki: Crimson Inferno (桃源暗鬼 Crimson Inferno), was announced in March 2025 for mobile devices and PC.
 It was unveiled at Tokyo Game Show 2025.

 Reception

-By February 2022, the manga had over 1.2 million copies in circulation; over 1.85 million copies in circulation by November 2022; over 2.2 million copies in circulation by March 2023; over 2.6 million copies in circulation by December 2023; and over 3 million copies in circulation by May 2024.
+By February 2022, the manga had over 1.2 million copies in circulation; over 1.85 million copies in circulation by November 2022; over 2.2 million copies in circulation by March 2023; over 2.6 million copies in circulation by December 2023; over 3 million copies in circulation by May 2024; and over 6 million copies in circulation by July 2026.

 The manga was nominated for the 2021 Next Manga Awards in the print category.
 The manga placed seventh in Rakuten Kobo's second E-book Award in the "I Want to Deliver It to the World!
 Top Recommended Manga" category in 2024.